g-ledain/mathsinthevoid/_posts/2023-07-22-Categorical-aspects-of-group-actions.md

 What's the deal with group actions then?
 Well here we have a rare instance where the algebra gives *exactly* the same data as was originally specified!
 This is a pleasant surprise, and almost a bit disconcerting - I would have expected the algebra to be some kind of "unbiased" version of a group action (not that I really know what such a thing would look like).
 I suspect that the equivalence given by monadicity is in this case actually an isomorphism.
 There are nice refinesments of Beck's monadicity theorem covering this situation but I don't know them in any great detail so I'll have to leave things there.

 # Homework
 What does the above story look like for modules?
 (After all, a module is a "just" linear version of a group action).
+Hint: enrich!

 [^uninteresting]: The unit <span>$X \to G\times X$</span> is not nearly as interesting; it's just <span>$x \mapsto (e,x)$</span>.